-Capacity: The capacity of a trash can is twofold: how much it can hold (the gallons or liters listed) and how much space it takes to do so (the overall dimensions).
+The capacity of a trash can is twofold: how much it can hold (the gallons or liters listed) and how much space it takes to do so (the overall dimensions).
 The standard gallon size is around 13, and you’ll see that number on most trash-bag boxes.
-But more than that might be best for curious home cooks, while less is probably a better bet if you rely on takeout.
+But you might need more than that if you cook a lot, while less is probably a better bet if you rely on takeout.

 Even though most of us leave our trash cans out in the open, dimensions do affect the look of your kitchen.
 “If it’s too big, its bulkiness will detract from the rest of your space, while adding unnecessary clutter,” says professional organizer Caroline Solomon.
 In contrast, a small one could be out of proportion when placed next to a two-door fridge, while a tall trash can can’t easily sit underneath the sink if you prefer to tuck it away.
-Accordingly, you’ll see both the gallon size and general measurements for each pick mentioned below.
+Accordingly, you’ll see both the gallon size and general measurements (formatted in width by length by height) for each pick mentioned below.

-Price: This point is pretty self-explanatory, but allow me to complain for just a second: One of the pettiest injustices is that trash cans — cans for trash — can be expensive.
-So, based on what our experts recommended and what I’ve seen on the market, I ranked each as $, $$, or $$$, for under $100, under $200, and over $200, respectively.
+This point is pretty self-explanatory, but allow me to complain for just a second: One of the pettiest injustices is that trash cans — cans for trash — can be expensive.
+So, based on what our experts recommended and what I’ve seen on the market, I ranked each as $, $$, or $$$, for under $100, under $200, and $200 and up, respectively.

 Best overall kitchen trash can

-For what you do get with this trash can, it’s a true bargain.
+For what you do get with this motion-activated trash can, it’s a true bargain.
 (For context: McCarthy’s favored voice- and motion-activated model is $225.)
 Solomon thinks so, too, especially if “easy trash-tossing” is a concern (looking at you, pro home cooks).
-Instead of a step-pedal or a lift-top lid, the bin features a motion-sensor opening.
+Instead of a step pedal or a lift-top lid, the bin features a motion-sensor opening.
 (This requires three D-cell batteries to function.)
-If you want to make sure it’s secure when not in use, there are separate “open” and “close” buttons on top of the lid (which also soft-closes as you step away).
+There are separate “open” and “close” buttons on top of the lid (which also soft closes as you step away) if you’d rather use it more manually.
 Once open, it has the same dual-compartment structure as the Simplehuman can above.
 Comparatively, the Nine Stars holds more — with a total capacity of 18.5 gallons, or 9.25 gallons on each side — and comes with a removable ring liner to keep trash bags in place.
 But what kept it from taking gold is really down to its practicality.
-This is a trash can that’s going to take up space — and in a way that recalls school cafeterias (see the magnetic labels).
+This is a trash can that’s going to take up space — and in a way that recalls school cafeterias (see the magnetic labels, which are thankfully removable if you don’t like the look).
 Although it can sit against a wall, it doesn’t have a traditional rectangular shape that can fit in almost any size kitchen, Solomon explains.
 That’ll make it more difficult to find a proper place for it.

-Here, you’ll find the same hands-free access as the two above in a much more space-saving design.
+Here, you’ll find the same hands-free access as the two Simplehuman cans above in a much more space-saving design.
 The press-down pedal in particular has saved Sara Losonci, founder of Shelfie, from many potential messes, like when she recently repotted her plants and the can stayed open long enough for her to dump dirt in.
 The round-shaped lid is also an important feature: As most Manhattan apartments don’t have garbage disposals and composting can get complicated, Losonci likes how the opening is wide enough to scrape a plate of scraps into.
+(Note that once opened, this lid requires more clearance than, say, the butterfly lid of our best overall pick.)
 The lid also ensures rubbish smells are covered up well enough, too.

 Best-looking step-pedal kitchen trash can